 The hot water tank in your home has a PRV.
-It is set up so that if the pressure inside the water tank gets too high, for any reason, it will open and vent the hot water and steam to atmosphere.
+It is set up so that if the pressure inside the water tank gets too high for any reason, the PRV will open and vent a hot water and steam to atmosphere.
 This usually means all over your floor! : -)

 When your air system calls for air, your compressor cuts in.
-It gulps in free air through its intake filter and scrunches that air into your receiver, continuing the process until the pressure inside the receiver reaches a high cut out pressure level.
+It gulps in free air through its intake filter and scrunches that air into your receiver, continuing the process until the pressure inside the receiver reaches a higher cut out pressure level.
 At this time, your compressor should stop.

 Compressed air is explosive when it is released suddenly, and you sure do not want to be anywhere around if a compressed air receiver should disintegrate due to unsafe high pressure levels inside.
 It is a bomb!